patellar tendinopathy

-Patellar tendinitis, also known as Jumper’s knee, is an overuse injury causing front knee pain, particularly at the base of the kneecap (patella).
+Patellar tendinopathy or tendinitis, also known as Jumper’s knee, is an overuse injury causing pain at the front of the knee.
+Specifically, at the base of the kneecap (patella).
+The term tendinopathy is usually more appropriate as it covers the more common degeneration and wear and tear rather than acute inflammation.

 Notably, the condition, termed Jumper’s knee, inflicts significant discomfort during jumping activities.